voltek62/SentryFeed/README.md

 - Persist user settings (API key and filters) using Chrome Storage API.
 - Test cross-browser compatibility
 - Bug: The extension is unexpectedly logging `GET chrome-extension://invalid/ net::ERR_FAILED` in the console for some reason.
+- Redesign the logo to better reflect the purpose of the extension

 ## Built with ❤️ by